NEET: Canada

 Statistics Canada carried out the first comprehensive study into the state of NEETs in Canada in 2012.
-It was revealed that around 13% of Canadians between the ages of 15 and 29 fell into the category.
-Despite the percentage being the second lowest in the G7 nations the total number of young Canadians that were classified as NEETs currently stands at 904,000.
-The study also revealed that out of the total 904,000 NEETs, around 513,000 were not looking actively for jobs.
-The study also suggested that long-term unemployment was not necessarily due to wider disenchantment with the labour market but rather arose out of varying factors.
-The study also revealed that 82% of the young people not in the labour force actually want to be placed in long-term employment.
+It was revealed that around 13% of Canadians between the ages of 15 and 29 fell into the category, a total of 904,000, the second lowest in the G7 nations. out of the total 904,000 NEETs, around 513,000 were not looking actively for jobs.
+The study suggested that long-term unemployment was not necessarily due to wider disenchantment with the labour market but rather arose out of varying factors, and that 82% of the young people not in the labour force actually want to be placed in long-term employment.
 The study classified the Canadian NEET population not to be "in a high risk, negative state".

 According to a Labour Force Survey by Statistics Canada, the proportion of NEETs in Canada rose to 24% in 2020, coinciding with the start of the COVID-19 pandemic.